DarraghReid/eden/TESTING.md

 I changed the article tags to div tags and ran the site through the validator again.
 It passed without issue.

+Likewise, the code for the 404 page also passed without issue.

 ![W3C Markup Validator](assets/images/testing-imgs/html-val-1.png)

 ### W3C CSS Validator Services